-Understanding Junior Doctor Grades in Australia
+Understanding Junior Doctor Grades in Australia in 2023

 The Australian and UK medical systems use different titles for grades of doctors.
 As UK junior doctors applying for work in Australia, this can cause a great deal of confusion — given the different names, you might not be sure what you are applying for, what exactly your responsibilities will be, and what type of support you will get.

 This article will break down the titles used for grades in Australia and explain how they translate to UK grades, so you know exactly which jobs to apply for.